leighmcculloch/devenv_compile_vim/README.md

 - The only feature missing in the `--version` readout when compared to `vim-nox` is `farsi`.
 If you happen to know how to fix that please open an issue or pull request.

-## Contributing

-If you happen to know how to compile vim with the same feature set for other linux distributions, you're welcome to open a pull request adding a script named `install-<distribution>.sh`.